What are Network Topologies?

 • Star: Easy to manage and troubleshoot with centralized control.

-• Mesh: Provides high redundancy and reliability through multiple paths.
+• Mesh: High redundancy and reliability due to multiple pathways.

 Disadvantages of Different Topologies

-While network topologies offer various benefits, they also come with certain drawbacks that can affect network performance and management.
-Understanding these disadvantages is essential for making informed decisions when designing a network.
+While network topologies offer various advantages, they also come with certain drawbacks that can affect performance and scalability.
+Understanding these disadvantages is essential for making informed decisions about network design.

 • Bus: Limited scalability and difficult troubleshooting.